 Teaching young people to manage their money is a hugely important task for parents.
 Developing the ability to save and plan purchases are life-skills that will serve children well as they grow in age and independence.
 The difficulty is getting them interested in what can be a mundane subject at the best of times.

 That’s where GoHenry comes in.
 This service gives young people their own pre-paid card, a phone app to view and set goals for their finances, granular controls for the parents, and makes money suddenly a lot more fun.

 GoHenry is an interesting idea that allows parents to create pre-paid accounts for their children (aged between 9-18), set rules for where they spend their money, impose weekly limits, and award bonuses for doing jobs around the house.
 It’s essentially a digital version of pocket money and chores, but the accompanying smartphone apps add a layer of sophistication that could well incentivise children to save for certain things while tracking their progress.

-The way it works is that parents set up an account with GoHenry and then create sub-accounts for their children.
+The way it works is that parents set up an account with GoHenry and then create sub-accounts for up to four children.
 Funds are sent by bank transfer or standing order from the parent’s account to their children’s ones on set dates, or you can make one off payments as and when you like.

-Each child’s account costs £2.49 p/m and if you choose to add money from a debit card rather than by standing order or bank transfer then you’ll incur a £0.50 charge.
-At the time of writing GoHenry was offering a two month free trial for its service, so if you want to try it out then pop along to the GoHenry website and sign up.
+Each child’s account costs £2.99/$3.99 p/m and if you choose to add money to the child account from a debit card, standing order or bank transfer at the start of the month then you won't be charged any extra fees.
+For additional movements of money within the month you’ll incur a £0.50 charge in the UK.
+At the time of writing GoHenry was offering a one month free trial for new customers.